Techsupport254/tabitha-project/tabitha-proposal.md

 The scope of this research and system development project will focus on the development of an AI assisted Medicine Prescription System, specifically targeting healthcare settings in Kenya.
 The system will provide disease predictions, and medication recommendations based on symptoms and historical health data.
 The system will serve both patients and healthcare professionals, aiming to improve diagnosis accuracy and reduce misdiagnosis of often complex diseases that have common symptoms with other diseases in health care settings.
 1.8.1 Limitations of the Study:

-1. Data Availability: Limited access to medical data for training the recommendation model that could affect the accuracy of disease predictions and consistently the system’s performance.
+1. Data Availability: Limited access to medical data for training the recommendation model that could affect the accuracy of disease predictions and consistently the system's performance.
 2. Technological Constraints: The study is constrained to using Flask for web application development, machine learning algorithms for prediction, and MySQL for backend data storage.
 3. Geographical Focus: The research will focus on healthcare within Kenya, and findings may not be directly applicable to regions with different healthcare infrastructures or practices.
 4. Time and Resource Constraints: Due to a constrained timeline of six months, only a functional prototype of the recommendation system will be developed, and large-scale testing or full implementation may be limited.